Two-dimensional quantum antiferromagnets: Multiple-spin exchange models

 Numerous works were devoted to ladder models with four-spin interactions.
 These include general bi-quadratic interactions as well as models with ring-exchange terms.
 We will only discuss here the simplest of these MSE models:

 Thanks to several studies\cite{bmmnu99,mvm02,hmh03,lst03} the phase diagram of this Hamiltonian is now rather well understood and five different phases were identified. \begin{itemize}

 \item {\bf Ferromagnetic phase}.
-The ground-state is fully polarized.
+The ground state is fully polarized.
 This phase includes the $(J=-1,K=0)$ and the $(J=0,K=-1)$ points.

 \item {\bf Rung-singlet phase}.
-This phase includes the ground-state of the ladder without MSE term $(J=1,K=0)$.
-The spectrum is gapped and the ground-state is unique.
-A moderate $K/J\gtrsim0.23\pm0.03$ destroys this phase\cite{bmmnu99,hh01,hn02,lst03} in favor of the VBC below.
+This phase includes the ground state of the ladder without MSE term $(J=1,K=0)$.
+The spectrum is gapped and the ground state is unique.
+A moderate $K/J\gtrsim0.23\pm0.03$ destroys this phase\cite{bmmnu99,honda01,hn02,lst03} in favor of the VBC below.

 \item {\bf Staggered VBC} with dimers on the legs.
-In one of the two degenerate ground-states the dimerized bonds are $(2n,1)-(2n+1,1)$ and $(2n+1,2)-(2n+2,2)$.
-The VBC disappears for $K/J\gtrsim0.5$.\cite{lst03} Such a staggered VBC was first predicted in the framework of a ladder with bi-quadratic interaction by Nersesyan and Tsvelik.\cite{nt97} Using Matrix-Product Ansatz, Kolezhuk and Mikeska\cite{km98} constructed models which are generalizations of Eq.~\ref{eq:ladder} and which have exact ground-state with long-ranged staggered dimer correlations.
+In one of the two degenerate ground states the dimerized bonds are $(2n,1)-(2n+1,1)$ and $(2n+1,2)-(2n+2,2)$.
+The VBC disappears for $K/J\gtrsim0.5$.\cite{lst03} Such a staggered VBC was first predicted in the framework of a ladder with bi-quadratic interaction by Nersesyan and Tsvelik.\cite{nt97} Using Matrix-Product Ansatz, Kolezhuk and Mikeska\cite{km98} constructed models which are generalizations of Eq.~\ref{eq:ladder} and which have exact ground state with long-range staggered dimer correlations.
 In this phase the magnetic excitations are very different from the magnon excitations of the rung-singlet phase above.
-Here the excitations do not form well-defined quasi-particles but a continuum made of pairs of domain walls connecting two dimerized ground-states.\cite{nt97,km98}
+Here the excitations do not form well-defined quasi-particles but a continuum made of pairs of domain walls connecting two dimerized ground states.\cite{nt97,km98}

 \item {\bf Scalar chirality phase}.
 The order parameter is $\langle\vec{S}_{n,1}\cdot(\vec{S}_{n,2}\times\vec{S}_{n+1,2})\rangle$ and it spontaneously breaks the time-reversal symmetry and translation invariance.
-The ground-state is two-fold degenerate up to the next transition at $K/J\simeq2.8\pm0.3$.\cite{lst03} There exists a duality transformation\cite{hmh03,mhnh03} which maps the scalar chirality order parameter onto the dimer order parameter of the VBC above.\footnote{The Hamiltonian of Eq.~\ref{eq:ladder} is self-dual at $2K=J$.} Applying such a transformation to the exact VBC ground-states mentioned above, models with an exactly known ground-state and scalar chirality LRO can be constructed.\cite{hmh03,mhnh03} Although chiral SL have been much discussed in the literature, this is to our knowledge the first realization of such a phase in a SU(2) symmetric spin-$\frac{1}{2}$ model.
+The ground state is two-fold degenerate up to the next transition at $K/J\simeq2.8\pm0.3$.\cite{lst03} There exists a duality transformation\cite{hmh03,mhnh03} which maps the scalar chirality order parameter onto the dimer order parameter of the VBC above.\footnote{The Hamiltonian of Eq.~\ref{eq:ladder} is self-dual at $2K=J$.} Applying such a transformation to the exact VBC ground states mentioned above, models with an exactly known ground state and scalar chirality LRO can be constructed.\cite{hmh03,mhnh03} Although chiral SL have been much discussed in the literature, this is to our knowledge the first realization of such a phase in a SU(2) symmetric spin-$\frac{1}{2}$ model.